(one synonym : Euplexia spilophanes Swinhoe, 1900)

 Initial instars of this Caterpillar are green, but the final instar may also be brown:

-Both forms have a pair of small white posterior spots.
-The Caterpillar is very similar to that of the related species Neumichtis nigerrima in this regard, although the adults are more easily distinguished.
+Both forms have a white line along each side which may not reach the tail, and a pair of small pale posterior spots.
+The caterpillar is very similar in the latter regard to that of the related species Neumichtis nigerrima, although the adults are more easily distinguished.

 Its food plants include various garden weeds and herbaceous plants, for example: